 Academic Affairs Standing Committees

 The Academic Affairs standing committees advise the University on matters related to academic policies and procedures, curricula and programs of study, assessment, academic integrity, criteria and qualifications for promotion in rank, and other issues that affect the academic life of the University and the well-being of students and faculty.
-The eight Academic Affairs committees serving academic affairs have as their chief function the role of considering proposals and making recommendations to the academic administration and to maintaining the integrity of the learning environment.
+The seven standing committees serving academic affairs have, as their chief function, the role of considering proposals and making recommendations to the academic administration and to maintaining the integrity of the learning environment.
 The Academic Affairs Standing Committees are:

 • Core Curriculum Committee